 In 1923 he retreated to Hastings in Sussex, where he was described as thin ”as to be almost transparent”.
 It was there that he invented a glass safety razor, with which he cut himself badly, and pneumatic soles for shoes, which burst after a hundred yards.
 At last, he produced something that worked, the embryo of today’s television sets.
 This primitive apparatus sat on a washstand in his attic and involved bicycle lamps, scanning discs cut out of cardboard, a biscuit tin, darning needles, and string.
 It transmitted an unsteady, flickering image of a Maltese cross over a distance of a few feet.

-Baird moved to London, where in 1925 he managed to transmit the image of a human face and in 1926 gave a demonstration to a fascinated audience of scientists.
+Baird moved to London, wherein 1925 he managed to transmit the image of a human face and in 1926 gave a demonstration to a fascinated audience of scientists.
 Television was still crude, but it worked.
 He continued in his Long Acre laboratory in the Covent Garden area, steadily improving his equipment and results.

-In August hundreds of people almost fought each other to see Baird’s television demonstrations at Olympia, which included half an hour of songs and droll Irish stories by a star of the day, Peggy O’Neil, and the world’s first television advertisement, for the Daily Mail.
-In 1929 Baird provided the first-ever BBC television programme, in black-and-white, which led to half-hour programmes five mornings a week, and in 1931 screened the Derby, with much favourable publicity.
+In August, hundreds of people almost fought each other to see Baird’sBaird’s television demonstrations at Olympia, which included half an hour of songs and droll Irish stories by a star of the day, Peggy O’NeilO’Neil, and the world’s first television advertisement, for the Daily Mail.
+In 1929 Baird provided the first-ever BBC television program, in black-and-white, which led to half-hour programs five mornings a week, and in 1931 screened the Derby, with much favorable publicity.

-The story ended sadly, however, as Baird found himself in competition with the powerful Marconi-EMI organization, whose system the BBC finally preferred.
+However, the story ended sadly, as Baird found himself in competition with the powerful Marconi-EMI organization, whose system the BBC finally preferred.
 Robbed of the success he had hoped for, the disappointed Baird lived until 1946, when he died aged fifty-seven.